-At the ranch, you can meditatively walk our labyrinth or just sit and be in the peacefulness of the labyrinth’s forest setting.
+At the ranch, you can meditatively walk our labyrinth or just sit in the peacefulness of the labyrinth’s forest setting.

 We have two lakes on the ranch.
-Geese Lake is on the deeded ranch property and Loon Lake, where we have canoes, paddles and lifejackets, is two kilometres long just off the northern edge of our deeded ground, lying within our recreation lease.
-As well as canoeing and swimming, clients can enjoy fishing on both lakes.
+Geese Lake is on the deeded ranch property and Loon Lake, where we have canoes, paddles and lifejackets, is two kilometres long just off the northern edge of our deeded ground, on Crown land.
+Clients enjoy canoeing, swimming, and fishing on both lakes.

 The Poustinia — a small, wooden cabin considered to be our on-site hermitage — is a short walk from the lodge and cabins area, but is far enough removed to allow our clients, one person at a time, to take a silent retreat of contemplation, inspired reading and, if you wish, prayer and meditation.